mehmetumit/dexus/README.md

 ## About

 Dexus is a URL shortener that provides you with the ability to extend it dynamically according to your needs.
-You can utilize existing adapters or implement your own adapters based on ports.
-Afterward, you only need to inject these adapters in [cmd/main.go](./cmd/main.go).
+You can utilize existing [adapters](./internal/adapters) or implement your own adapters based on [ports](./internal/core/ports).
+Afterwards, you only need to inject these adapters in [cmd/main.go](./cmd/main.go).
 Contributions of any new adapters are welcome.

 ## Usage
 ### Using binary release